obulka/blink_raymarch/README.md

 - directional

 You can choose the colour, intensity, and falloff of the light.
 You can also soften the shadows with a slider.

-### ray_march

-Updated to work with the v2.0.0 codebase, but no features added since v1.0.0.
-I lost my Nuke license so I may not upgrade this to include the many features of the 'path_march' node.

-This gizmo renders the scene using a ray marching algorithm, with support for hdri image based lighting.
-You can input a standard nuke camera and the perspective projection, axes, and world space coordinates, will match that of Nuke's native scanline renderer, and general 3D system.

-The AOV options are:
-- beauty
-- normal
-- position
-- depth

 ## References
 - https://iquilezles.org/articles/distfunctions/